beylsp/beta-tools/README.md

 # flask-betatools
-A collection of Flask utensils
+A collection of Flask utensils.